will-adkins/art-api-exam/instructions.md

 - Provide the ability to filter paintings by name, movement, artist and year created.
 - The `filter` query parameter may be used in conjunction with `limit` but not with `lastItem`.

   > Paintings may not be filtered and paginated at the same time.

+  > Consider using functional techniques within the dal to filter the documents after they are retrieved from the database.

   **Example**